 Cancer treatment is a notoriously hefty expense.
-Taking the first step to discuss viable insurance plans can go a very long way in safeguarding you and your family’s finances.
+Taking the first step to discuss viable insurance plans can go a very long way in protecting you and your family’s finances.

-Among women in Singapore, breast, colorectal, and lung cancer were the top-ranked cancers while colorectal, lung, and prostate cancer were among the top-ranked cancers among the country’s male population.
+Among women in Singapore, breast, colorectal, and lung cancer are the top-ranked cancers while prostate, colorectal, and lung cancer are among the top-ranked cancers among the country’s male population.